Skip to main content

 All-Reunion After Party - Saturday

-You'll find All-Reunion After-Party tucked in the middle of campus further from dorms where Reunion celebrants are sleeping.
-Turn off that sound system at your class or cluster tent at or before midnight and come to Kington Plaza.
-Make new Grinnellian friends from across the years or pull up to a table with your classmates.
+You'll find All-Reunion After-Party tucked in the middle of campus, further from dorms where Reunion celebrants sleep.
+Turn off that sound system at your class or cluster tent at or before midnight, and come to Kington Plaza.
+Make new Grinnellian friends from across the years, or pull up to a table with your classmates.
 Please share control of the sound system and bring your own beverage!

 Social